 In light of our shifted approach to hosting for TUSMUNC III, many of the questions below are not applicable to this year's conference.
 However, we have decided to leave this page open so that you may get a sense of how our conference operates when we are able to host in person.
-For those attending TUSMUNC III, please review the policies outlined below regarding attire and awards, as they will be kept in effect.
+For those attending TUSMUNC III, please review the policies outlined below regarding attire and awards, as they are the only listed policies which will be kept in effect for this year.

 What should delegates wear?